NanoAi/gm_apg/README.md

 felt that neither one of them alone could really do everything that we wanted it to do, so naturally we made our own and decided to share it with you.

+> Due to seemingly consistent issues with the code base of APG I've made PUG.
+However I doubt PUG will get any updates because I simply no longer play Garry's mod, but if you'd like to check my alternative to APG, check out https://gitlab.com/NanoAi/gm_pug

 ## This does still require a prop protection addon

 ### Compatible prop protection addons (with CPPI)